Winspit Quarry – Jurassic Coast Walk Near Worth Matravers

 After the war, the privately owned caves were opened to the public.
 Some areas have since been closed for safety reasons and to protect important bat populations, including greater horseshoe and mouse-eared bats.

 Despite access restrictions in certain areas, Winspit Quarry remains popular with climbers and walkers.
-The site offers a mix of coastal paths, caves and cliff-top viewpoints, with spectacular sea views across the Channel.
-A small beach below the quarry is also known for swimming during calm conditions.
+The site offers a mix of coastal paths, caves and cliff-top viewpoints, with spectacular sea views across the English Channel.

 Distance from Woodyhyde Campsite: approximately 20 minutes by car or via a scenic coastal walk through Worth Matravers.